Ambassadors

 Amy Truesdale

-Amy was born without a left hand, and had started off her martial arts career nearly 26 years ago.
-Fighting against able-bodied athletes she achieved multiple world Champion aswell as international fighter of the year.
-In 2009, Amy was presented with the opportunity to become a Paralympic tae-kwon-do athlete.
+Amy Turesdale was born without a left hand.
+Fighting against able-bodied athletes, she achieved multiple world championships, as well as being named international fighter of the year.
+In 2009, Amy was presented with the opportunity to become a Paralympic taekwondo athlete.

 Noah Williams